Meraj-Kazi/React-Sites/README.md

 # React-Sites
-beautiful sites built with React &amp; SCSS.
-Use this repo to learn.
+Beautiful sites built with React &amp; SCSS.
+Use this repo to learning purpose.